-The Governmental Units named in 1987 SERIES A through 2011 SERIES B previously sold Municipal Bonds to the Bank.
-Loan agreements pertaining to Municipal Bonds named in 2011 SERIES C were executed by the Governmental Units and the Bank.
+The Governmental Units named in 1987 SERIES A through 2011 SERIES C previously sold Municipal Bonds to the Bank.

 Each loan agreement provides that, simultaneously with the delivery of the Governmental Unit's bond or bonds to the Bank, the Governmental Unit shall furnish to the Bank an opinion of bond counsel satisfactory to the Bank which shall set forth amoung other things that said Governmental Unit's bond or bonds will constitute valid general obligations of the Governmental Unit.